 Let me ask you a question, if I told you that I need you to stand around and look really pretty with a smile on your face for an hour without moving, could you do it?
 Probably not.
 You’d fidget.
 You’d think about snacks.
 You’d wonder what your friends are doing… So why expect your horse to do that?

 Some horses are perfectly fine with standing around.
 Others want to move and get some energy out.
 Both are perfectly acceptable.
-And both types are able to get beautiful images out of their photoshoots.
+And both types are able to get beautiful images out of their portraits.

 Always remember that your horse is a horse.
 Not a model.
 Asking him to stand near his buddies and not chat with them, or to stand in a field filled with snack-friendly grass and not help himself is a pretty big ask.